The Effects of Marijuana Use

 This dry mix of green and brown mixed flowers, seeds, stems and leaves comes from the hemp plant called Cannabis sativa.
 Tetrahydrocannabinol (THC) is the main active chemical in the plant.

 Although it is illegal in most states, marijuana may be used in medical programs in some states.
-This is recognized as an exception by the U.S. government, and patients may have access to the drug for medical purposes only.
+Patients may have access to the drug for medical purposes only.
 This program is used to help those with serious conditions untreated by other medications.

 Short-Term Effects of Marijuana

 Dependency can form after marijuana use, even when it is used as a short-term drug.

 When a person is high on marijuana, the side effects of marijuana include:

-- Difficulties thinking or problem solving
+- Difficulties thinking or problem solving.

-If you or a loved one would like more information about marijuana use and side effects, call our 24-hour hotline at 1-800-943-0566.
+If you or a loved one would like more information about marijuana use and side effects, call our 24-hour hotline at 1-888-744-0069Who Answers?.
 Our staff can guide you get help for marijuana use you need to stay clean and live a drug-free lifestyle.